 Wrapping up our Bull Shark Dive

 Are you still considering shark diving in Playa Del Carmen?
-We did a lot of research ahead of time to find the right dive company (one that did not chum or feed the sharks in any way) and even debated if we wanted to do a shark dive, both for safety concerns and conservation ethics.
+We did a lot of research ahead of time to find the right dive company (one that did not chum or feed the sharks in any way).
+We used our adventurous couples skills and debated if we wanted to do a shark dive, both for safety concerns and conservation ethics.
 Anytime we consider an animal encounter, we look into how it impacts the animals.
 We want to be part of the solution and not part of the problem.
 In the end, we had a peaceful experience and found new respect for a much-maligned “monster” of the sea.
 I think I heard in a movie that bull sharks have gotten a bad rap.
 They are sharks and not mindless eating machines.
 Sharks are friends, not food.

 We couldn’t have been happier with our choice of dive companies.
 Blue Life was the first shop we approached after conducting our research and they were a quality operation all the way through the experience.
 Even though we were hosted by Blue Life, our opinions (they Rock!) are entirely our own.
 If you choose to dive with sharks be sure to ask the right questions and don’t waiver on your requirements.